– General Introduction –

 Poker got introduced to his life through a play money poker app his brother, Matt, was playing on Facebook.
 Eventually he registered on the late poker site Full Tilt and started grinding freeroll tournaments.
 Then, he decided to deposit on PokerStars and started playing real money S&G’s and MTT’s there.

 He highlights a life changing moment when he won $2,700 after finishing 5th in a $3 rebuy tourney in August 2010.
 That prompted him to quit his job on the golf course and started pursuing poker as a career.
-He busted his bankroll shortly after – however, with the help of the poker coaching site DeucesCracked, he got back on the right track and has been successful poker pro ever since.
+He busted his bankroll shortly after – however, with the help of the poker coaching site DeucesCracked, he got back on the right track and has been a successful poker pro ever since.

 → Live Tournaments ←